lkisabeth/drifter/Pods/Target Support Files/Pods-Drifter/Pods-Drifter-acknowledgements.markdown

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Fabric

-Fabric: Copyright 2018 Google, Inc. All Rights Reserved.
-Use of this software is subject to the terms and conditions of the Fabric Software and Services Agreement located at https://fabric.io/terms.
-OSS: http://get.fabric.io/terms/opensource.txt

 ## Firebase

-Copyright 2018 Google
+Copyright 2019 Google

 ## FirebaseAnalytics

-Copyright 2018 Google
+Copyright 2019 Google

 ## FirebaseAuth